Shumo-CUI/shumo-cui.github.io/README.md

 * **S. Cui**, A. Kurganov, K. Wu. *Bound-Preserving Framework for Central-Upwind Schemes for General Hyperbolic Conservation Laws*, **SIAM Journal on Scientific Computing**, 46(2024), A2899-A2924.

 * **S. Cui**, S. Ding, K. Wu. *On Optimal Cell Average Decomposition for High-Order Bound-Preserving Schemes of Hyperbolic Conservation Laws*, **SIAM Journal on Numerical Analysis**, 62(2024), 775–810.
-   :trophy: *Highly Cited Paper (Top 1% citation, labeled by web of science)*
+   🏆 *Highly Cited Paper (Top 1% citation, labeled by web of science)*

 * C. Wang, A. Chertock, **S. Cui**, A. Kurganov, Z. Zhang. *A Diffuse-Domain Based Numerical Method for a Chemotaxis-Fluid Model*, **Mathematical Models and Methods in Applied Sciences**, 33(2023), 341–375.